zillow/abysmal/README.rst

 Abysmal programs run very quickly once compiled, and the virtual machine is optimized to make repeated runs with different inputs as cheap as possible.

+As always, decide on your performance goals and measure before optimizing.

 To get the best performance, follow these tips:

 Avoid recompilation
 ~~~~~~~~~~~~~~~~~~~

+Compiling a program is orders of magnitude slower than actually running it.

 Save the compiled program and reuse it rather than recompiling every time.
 Compiled programs are pickleable, so they are easy to cache.